juliuszTrochimczuk/ConsoleTextRPG/README.md

 ### Some technical information

 This game is written in pure C++ (without using any framework) and it runs throw terminal. <br />
-I've used the OOP patern to create main backbone character script and all of other components, such as Player character, oponents, is using this skeleton. <br />
+I've used the OOP patern to create main backbone character script (Character.cpp).
+All of other components, such as Player character, oponents, is child of Character.cpp which allows me not to repate the same code over and over (block mechanic, taking damage, etc.). <br />
 I've also created the GameController class as a pack of static methods to handle universal things between all coponents in the game.
-Such as: player inputs (check if player is typing correct choice), random number generator, and getting oponents data from static list of oponents - each oponent is just a struct data which I Get from list and them send the data to constructor of Feo class.
+Such as: player inputs (check if player is typing correct choice), random number generator, and getting oponents data from static list of oponents - each oponent is just a struct data which I get from list and them send the data to constructor of Feo class.

 ### Plans to do